deeplearn-art/animatediff-cli-prompt-travel/README.md

 # [6] composite
 animatediff stylize composite STYLYZE_DIR

+# By default, "sam hq" and "groundingdino" are used for cropping, but it is not always possible to crop the image well.
+# In that case, you can try "rembg" or "anime-segmentation".
+# However, when using "rembg" and "anime-segmentation", you cannot specify the target text to be clipped.
+animatediff stylize composite STYLYZE_DIR -rem animatediff stylize composite STYLYZE_DIR -anim

-# See help for detailed options.
+# See help for detailed options. (animatediff stylize composite -h)
 ```